-Capital Impact Partners and the Nourish DC Collaborative Award $400k to BIPOC-Owned DC Food Businesses to Grow an Equitable Food System in Washington, DC
+Capital Impact Partners and the Nourish DC Collaborative Award $400k to DC Food Businesses

-Arlington, VA (March 9, 2022) – While Washington, DC has a vibrant food and restaurant community, food businesses owned by people of color still struggle to participate due to the lack of opportunities to access capital.
-In an effort to build a more equitable food ecosystem, the Nourish DC Collaborative – in partnership with DC Mayor Muriel Bowser – announced its first round of grants – totaling $400,000 – to support locally owned food businesses, especially in neighborhoods underserved by grocery stores and other food businesses.
-The nine awardees are local BIPOC-owned food businesses in Wards 5, 7, and 8 that are providing healthy, affordable, and culturally appropriate food for DC residents.
-Seven of the awardees are women-owned businesses.
+March 9, 2022 (Arlington, VA) – While Washington, DC has a vibrant food and restaurant community, food businesses still struggle to participate due to the lack of opportunities to access capital.
+In an effort to help, the Nourish DC Collaborative — in partnership with DC Mayor Muriel Bowser — announced its first round of grants, totaling $400,000 to support locally owned food businesses, especially in neighborhoods whose residents need greater access to grocery stores and other food businesses.

 The grant awardees include:

-The Nourish DC Collaborative – created with the support of a $1 million grant from the Office of the Deputy Mayor for Planning and Economic Development (DMPED) – is intended to help grow a robust and equitable ecosystem of locally-owned food businesses across the District.
-The goal is to foster an inclusive food system that provides access to healthy, affordable, and culturally appropriate food, particularly in communities impacted by historic disinvestment and structural racism, which have long been underserved by grocery and other food amenities.
+The Nourish DC Collaborative — created with the support of a $1 million grant from the Office of the Deputy Mayor for Planning and Economic Development (DMPED) — is intended to help grow a robust ecosystem of locally-owned food businesses across the District.
 Similarly, the program strives to promote economic opportunity, enabling locals to establish or grow their food-based businesses and create jobs for others in the community.
 This investment continues Mayor Bowser’s effort to improve food access, create new employment opportunities, and stimulate economic development in the District.

-“Capital Impact Partners is thrilled to partner with the District of Columbia to provide these grants to locally owned food businesses that are working in our underserved communities,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance.
-“This is just the first step in what we hope will be a long partnership providing much-needed funding to support an equitable food system in Washington, DC.”
+“Capital Impact Partners is thrilled to partner with the District of Columbia to provide these grants to locally owned food businesses,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance.
+“This is just the first step in what we hope will be a long partnership providing much-needed funding to support small businesses and access to healthy foods in Washington, DC.”

 The awardees represent a wide array of food sectors and include a grocery store, a caterer, a food truck, a corner store, a restaurant, a farmers market, and a food processor.